 What if my complaint is urgent?

 We deal with the majority of complaints in the order they are received.
 There are certain types of complaints which are always considered urgent; usually complaints referred by our financial hardship team and where a customer has lost service, or we become aware that their service may become lost, for an unknown or unusual reason.
-These types of complaints are given priority and we will work to resolve them within 48 hours.
+These types of complaints are given priority and we will work to resolve them within 2 working days.
 If your complaint is of this nature, please call us on 133937.

 If you feel your complaint is urgent and requires priority for any other reason, please speak with a Customer Service representative who will do their utmost to assist.